-The site where most of the interior scenes were filmed, on the corner of Sunset and Vine in Hollywood, is now occupied by a Chase bank.
-The building was originally designed as a Home Savings bank in the 1950s by Millard Sheets Studio (one of nearly 100 in the Los Angeles area designed by the firm).
+The site where most of the interior scenes were filmed was located at the corner of Selma Ave. and Vine St. in Hollywood.
+The building one block south, at Sunset Blvd. and Vine, is now occupied by a Chase Bank.
+The building was originally designed as a Home Savings Bank in the 1950s by Millard Sheets Studio (one of nearly 100 in the Los Angeles area designed by the firm).
 A mural on one interior wall, by Sheets, commemorates the production by depicting four scenes from the film.

 The Motion Picture Patents Trust, headed by Thomas A. Edison, was at that time engaged in an attempt to control all motion picture production in the U.S., and went to great lengths - often including destruction of property and physical violence - to do so.
 The Trust was based on the East Coast, which is why many independent producers, such as Cecil B. DeMille, began shooting their films in California.
 The Trust's intimidation tactics probably explain why DeMille - who was one of their most vocal opponents - put no cast or crew credits on this film.